prethink/Cs2Telegram/README.md

 If you want the bot to be used only by you, add your Telegram user ID to the "WhiteListUsers" field.
 [Get my id](https://t.me/getmyid_bot) To add an administrator, use the "Admins" field.

-#### telegramconfig.json
+#### Configuration

-{
-  "Token": "",
-  "Admins": [],
-  "WhiteListUsers": [],
-  "ClearUpdatesOnStart": true,
-  "BotId": 0
-}
+path - ..\csgo\addons\counterstrikesharp\configs\plugins\Cs2Telegram\Cs2Telegram.json

 Token - Key for interacting with the bot.
 Admins - List of administrators.
 WhiteListUsers - List of users who can use the bot.
 If the value is empty, all users can use the bot.
 ClearUpdatesOnStart - Clears commands that were invoked when the bot was not running.
 BotId - Unique identifier of the bot.
 May be required if multiple bots are used in the same application.
+ServerCommandsMenuItems - List command for inline buttons

 # The result of the bot's work